jeremydaly/lambda-api/README.md

 })
 ```

-The `callback` function supports promises, allowing you to perform additional tasks *after* the file is successfully loaded from the source.
+The `callback` function supports returning a promise, allowing you to perform additional tasks *after* the file is successfully loaded from the source.
 This can be used to perform additional synchronous tasks before returning control to the API execution.

 **NOTE:** In order to access S3 files, your Lambda function must have `GetObject` access to the files you're attempting to access.